pkirilov9/quartz/content/Bibliography.md

 - Ono, Yōko, and John Lennon.
 2000. _Grapefruit: A Book Of Instructions + Drawings_.
 New York Londres Toronto Sydney: Simon & Schuster.

+- Oxvig, Henrik.
+2019.
+“Building Architecture with Images, Not Vice Versa.”
+In _What Images Do_.
+Aarhus: Aarhus University Press.

 - Pallasmaa, Juhani.
 2007. _The Eyes Of The Skin: Architecture and The Senses_.
 Chichester: Wiley-Academy.

 -  Picon, Antoine, Emmanuel J. Petit, and Lucia Allais.
 2004.
 “The Ghost of Architecture: The Project and Its Codification.” _Perspecta_ 35:8–19.